plastboks/Flaskmarks/readme.md

 Branches
 ========
 There will at any given point be at least two branches in this repository.
 One master (stable) branch, and one develop branch.
-The develop branch might contain unfinished code and/or wonky solutions for features.
-I will strive to make shure that code merged into master is as good as possible (given the small size of this application).
+The develop branch might contain unfinished code and/or wonky solutions.
+I will strive to make sure that code merged into master is as stable as possible (given the small size of this application).

 Useful Links
 ============